Crossroadsman/ServerAdmin/elasticsearch.md

 <a name="footnote01">1</a>: `shasum` might not be installed.
 If it is not installed, it can be obtained by installing, e.g.,
 perl: `sudo apt-get install perl`
 <a name="footnote02">2</a>: This is a '[soft reload][link07]' that updates configurations and generators without interrupting open
 sockets.
 Here we are running it so that it can pick up the config from the newly installed Elasticsearch
+<a name="footnote03">3</a>: logs: `/var/log/elasticsearch`; data: `/var/lib/elasticsearch`

 [link01]: https://github.com/Crossroadsman/ServerAdmin/blob/master/java.md